Coast Guard medevacs crew member from fishing vessel 9 miles off San José Island, Texas

 |2

-This work, Coast Guard medevacs crew member from fishing vessel 9 miles off San José Island, Texas [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard medevacs crew member from fishing vessel 9 miles off San José Island, Texas, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT